engineyard/ey-docs/pages/using-postgresql-9-with-cloud.md

 You can perform these tasks yourself (as outlined below) or ask [[Engine Yard Professional Services|http://www.engineyard.com/services]] to do the migration for you.

+<h3 id="topic12">About importing a database from Engine Yard versus from another source</h3>
+Engine Yard PostgreSQL databases must be owned by the deploy user.

+If you are loading a database that was exported from a non-Engine Yard source, you have to:

+* Restore the database without permissions
+* Grant all permissions to the deploy user

+This is done in Step 5 below.

 ### To dump and restore the PostgreSQL database

 See the PostgreSQL documentation for full details on dumping and restoring a database.